 Fully searchable access to the complete backfile of The Times of London, including text, images, editorials, and advertisements.

 1473-1700.
-Contains digital facsimile page images of 100,000 works printed in England, Ireland, Scotland, Wales, and British North America, as well as works in English printed elsewhere.
+Contains digital facsimile page images of over 130,000 works printed in England, Ireland, Scotland, Wales, and British North America, as well as works in English printed elsewhere.

 1701-1800.
 Digitized copies of 138,000 English-language titles and editions published primarily in the United Kingdom and the Americas.
 Includes books, broadsides, Bibles, tract books, sermons, and printed ephemera.